Pidgin Perfect acquired by New Practice

 Glasgow-based architecture studio Pidgin Perfect has been acquired by New Practice with co-founders Marc Cairns and Becca Thomas remaining as directors within the enlarged business.

-Founded in 2011 with a specialism in placemaking, representing Scotland at the Venice Biennale in 2012 and becoming the only Scottish practice to be appointed to the mayor of London’s ADUP panel in 2018.
+Founded in 2011 with a specialism in placemaking, Pidgin Perfect represented Scotland at the Venice Biennale in 2012 and are the only Scottish practice to be appointed to the mayor of London’s ADUP panel.

-Recent commissions for the practice include a contract with Gensler to design a range of amenity spaces for Barclays Glasgow Campus in addition to advising on public realm improvements.
+Recent commissions include a contract with Gensler to design a range of amenity spaces for Barclays Glasgow Campus in addition to advising on public realm improvements.
 The studio is also undertaking a £1.7m transformation of an old school into a community arts centre at Kinning Park Complex.

 New Practice MD Marc Cairns said: “Over the past eight years, Becca and I have built an impressive track record working for public and private clients to develop and support place-based recommendations.
 This experience will underpin the work of New Practice and we are excited to lead on forward-thinking projects for years to come."